It’s not easy to get banned from a cruise line but it happens a lot more than you’d think.

 The lady in question was cruising onboard the Allure of The Seas in 2019.
 She was spotted by a fellow passenger who described her as an ‘absolute idiot’ for what she did.

-She climbed up onto the balcony railing and put her hand on the balcony above to support herself for a photo.
 The fact that she needed her hand up to support herself shows just how tricky it is to stand on a balcony railing.

 On average 25 people fall off cruise ships per year.
 This might sound like a lot but it’s not when you realize that around 30 million people take a cruise each year.
-The majority of people who ‘fall’ off cruise ships are doing something silly like this lady, or they wanted to jump off.

 In total 26 people went overboard from cruise ships in 2019.

-6 people were found alive meaning the success rate was roughly 25%.
-Of course, cruise lines want to minimize the chance of this happening so anybody putting themselves or others in danger will be instantly banned from the cruise line, and possibly even other cruise lines.
+Of course, cruise lines want to minimise the chance of people going overboard.
+Anybody putting themselves or others in danger will be instantly banned from that cruise line – and possibly even other cruise lines too.

 To learn more about what happens when somebody falls overboard on a cruise, check out this post: Cruise Ships Stop if You Fall Overboard – Here’s What Happens